Overall well-being

 Mind-body approach

-Professional touch in massage therapy goes far beyond simply touching the skin and muscles, it can reach what is deepest within us.
+Professional touch in massage therapy or reflexology goes far beyond simply touching the skin and muscles; it can reach our deepest selves.
 Body and mind are inseparable.
 The physiological benefits of massage help reduce the effects of anxiety.
-Practiced in a caring and non-judgmental environment, massage therapy can help you.
+Practiced in a caring and non-judgmental environment, massage therapy and reflexology can help you.

 Pain management